SariusSkelrets/Achtung-error-report/README.md

-# Achtung-error-report
+# Error and modlist sharing
-Repository to hold one (and currently only one) rimworld error report
+Personnal repository to hold error logs and modlist I wish to share